Percona-Lab/mongodb_consistent_backup/README.md

 ### Run as Docker Container

-*Note: you need to use persistent volumes to store backups long-term when using Docker*
+*Note: you need to use persistent volumes to store backups long-term on disk when using Docker.
+Data in Docker containers is destroyed when the container is deleted.*

 #### Via Docker Hub
 ```